ebadi/che-test/README.md

     //137.
 Level 1 puzzle solved but disappeared

     //140.
 Double click on copy to clipboard causes The following message is copied to the clipboard: "NaN"

     //146.
 When page for the first time loaded, the history does not load
     //147.
 Move info about solved puzzle to login message
-    //148. slider does not reset together with level on home page
+    //148. slider does not reset together with level on home page - change level by adjusting slider, click on home again> the level jumps back to 3, but the slider stays in the previous position
+    // 153.
+Lazy evaluation for frame

 ```